ethanmassie/deskcycle_kb/README.md

 - tkinter (`pacman -S tk` or `apt install python3-tk`)

 ### Getting Started
 Install dependencies

 `pip install -r requirements.txt`

 (Linux Only) Install tkinter with your package manager

-`pacman -S tk`
+Arch Based: `pacman -S tk`

-`apt install python3-tk`
+Debian Based: `apt install python3-tk`

+(Linux/BSD/Mac?
+Only) Add yourself to the dialout group
+`sudo usermod -a -G dialout $(whoami)`
+Then logout and log back in and verify you are in the dialout group by running:
+`groups`

 Run the example config to verify everything works.

-`./deskcycle_kb.py -f example_config.json`
+Unix Like: `./deskcycle_kb.py -f example_config.json`
+Windows: `python deskcycle_kb.py -f example_config.json`

 #### Write A Custom Config
-By default the script will look in `~/.config/deskcycle_kb/` for config files.
+By default the script will look in `~/.config/deskcycle_kb/` or `%APPDATA%\deskcycle_kb\` for config files.
 You can also provide full paths to config files.

 Config files must be written in JSON format.
 See example_config.json for a usable example.